MichaelAuditore/simple_shell/README.md

-This repo is a replica of the simple shell
+#This repo is a replica of the simple shell

+Try to do a prove to push